 A has 100 rotor teeth instead of 50 rotor teeth.
 The increase in rotor teeth doubles the basic step resolution of standard motors from 200 to 400 steps per revolution and offers better stop accuracy (2 arc min or 0.034°).
 These motors can be combined with microstepping drivers for smoothness and accuracy.

 PKP Series High Resolution Type Stepper Motor

 |Application: Performing vertical positioning operation with power-off braking|

 |Recommended: Electromagnetic brake type stepper motors|

 An offers a built-in power-off-activated electromagnetic brake which uses friction to hold the motor shaft in place.
 When power is accidentally cut off due to a blackout or other unexpected events, the electromagnetic brake can be used to hold a load in position to prevent it from dropping or moving, such as in a rack and pinion lift.
 With an electromagnetic brake, the motor current can also be turned off at standstill to suppress heat or lower power consumption.

 |Recommended: Encoder type stepper motors|

 An offers a pre-assembled compact encoder that provides a pulse signal for a host controller to track its position.
+These motors are used for applications where position tracking is critical.
 For 2-phase stepper motors, encoders are offered at either 200 PPR or 400 PPR to match the motor's basic step resolution.
-Voltage (TTL) and line driver types are available with 3 channel output (A-phase, B-phase, and Z-phase).
+500 PPR or 1,000 PPR are offered for 5-phase stepper motors.
+Voltage (TTL) and line driver output types are available with 3 channel output (A-phase, B-phase, and Z-phase).

 PKP Series Encoder Type Stepper Motor